top of page

 I was busy watching the trail.

-What I know now: above my head the aurora was doing something it had never done before.
-The curtains were gathering at the top of the arc, pulling into a shape that had no business being in a sky.
-An eye.
-Open.
-Pupil and iris, lit cold green.
-Looking down at the ridge.
-Looking down at a specific boy on a specific machine on a specific groomed trail in the Caribou Hills northeast of Homer, Alaska, on the eighth night after his best friend died from a heroin overdose.
+The curtains were gathering at the top of the arc, forming a shape that had no business being in a sky.
+Some kind of dragon thing looking down at the ridge, on the eighth night after my best friend died from a heroin overdose.

 Eight days since I stood in the Morrow kitchen saying the wrong things, drove home, and sat in my truck in our driveway for an hour and twenty minutes because going inside meant it was real and he was never coming back.